No matter what shape or size your family is, it’s important to make sure the whole family is taken care of.

 Pregnancy and newborns

-If you’re planning on having a baby, you will need to make sure you have the right level of health cover.
+If you’re planning on having a baby, make sure you have the right level of health cover.
 Pregnancy isn’t covered on every nib policy, so you need to choose a Gold level cover which includes pregnancy and birth-related services.

 Please note, if you do need to be admitted for a pregnancy-related complication (such as preeclampsia) but haven't yet served your waiting period in full, you won't be covered.

 Contact us to ensure you have an appropriate level of cover.